 The Women's Health Research Center works closely with research and education centers and programs across Mayo Clinic.

-Building Interdisciplinary Research Careers in Women's Health (BIRCWH) Scholar Program
+Building Interdisciplinary Research Careers in Women's Health (BIRCWH) Program

-The Women's Health Research Center's BIRCWH Scholar Program combines advanced research training and career development to facilitate independent research programs addressing women's health concerns.
+The Women's Health Research Center's BIRCWH program combines advanced research training and career development to facilitate independent research programs addressing women's health concerns.

-BIRCWH Scholar Program support launches research programs for the next generation of scientists with a focus on issues of women's health and mechanisms of sex differences in health and disease.
+BIRCWH program support launches research programs for the next generation of scientists with a focus on issues of women's health and mechanisms of sex differences in health and disease.

-Read more about the BIRCWH Scholar Program, including eligibility requirements, application instructions and faculty.
+Learn more about the BIRCWH program, including eligibility requirements, application instructions and faculty.

 Center for Biomedical Discovery